rapticore/OreNPMGuard/README.md

 # OreNPMGuard - Shai-Hulud Package Scanner

 A security tool to detect compromised npm packages from the Shai-Hulud supply chain attack.
+Scans both package.json and package-lock.json files to detect exact installed versions.
 Available in both Python and Node.js implementations with centralized YAML configuration for easy maintenance.

 ## 🚨 About the Shai-Hulud Attack